 See Credit Details Below

-The M&A market has seen a flurry of activity in 2018 with ups and downs, as macroeconomic trends and expectations continue to seesaw.
-In addition to the continued high volumes, the market has also seen a number of hostile deals, creative deal structures, shareholder activist campaigns, and developments in Delaware M&A jurisprudence, as well as deal technology.
-This year’s program will also include an in-house lawyers’ panel, which will give us insights into “views from the inside.”
-These trends and developments are among the points that will be discussed at the Doing Deals program.
+The M&A market has continued its busy pace in 2019, while macroeconomic trends and political considerations continue to create uncertainty.
+In addition to a robust volume of M&A deals, the market has also seen a number of hostile deals, creative deal structures, shareholder activist campaigns, and developments in Delaware M&A jurisprudence, including the first ever judicial finding of a an “MAE.”
+This year’s program will again include an in-house lawyers’ panel, which will give us insights into how these trends are “viewed from the inside.”
+These developments are among the points that will be discussed at the Doing Deals program.

-A prominent faculty of top lawyers and investment bankers will share their years of experience and teach you how best to represent your clients by creatively structuring, coordinating and managing M&A transactions.
+A prominent faculty of top outside and in-house lawyers and investment bankers will share their years of experience and teach you how best to represent your clients by creatively structuring, coordinating and managing M&A transactions.

 What You Will Learn